okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/nodejs/integrationsteps.md

 ### 1. Select the password recovery link

-First, the user selects a password recovery link located on the sign-in page.
+First, the user selects a password recovery link from the sign-in page.
 Add a link that points to the password recovery page.
-An example link named **Forgot password?** is shown in the following screenshot.
+An example link named **Forgot your password?** is shown in the following screenshot.

 <div class="common-image-format bordered-image">